systemd-ask-password — Query the user for a system password

 systemd-ask-password [OPTIONS...]
 [MESSAGE]

 systemd-ask-password may be used to query

 a system password or passphrase from the user, using a question

 message specified on the command line.
 When run from a TTY it will

 run with no TTY or with

 --no-tty it will use the

-The purpose of this tool is to query system-wide passwords -- that is passwords not attached to a specific user account.
+The purpose of this tool is to query system-wide passwords — that is passwords not attached to a specific user account.
 Examples include: unlocking encrypted hard disks when they are plugged in or at boot, entering an SSL certificate passphrase for web and VPN servers.

 Additional password agents may be implemented according to the systemd Password Agent Specification.

-If a password is queried on a TTY the user may press TAB to hide the asterisks normally shown for each character typed.
+If a password is queried on a TTY, the user may press TAB to hide the asterisks normally shown for each character typed.
 Pressing Backspace as first key achieves the same effect.